Ghassan1199/E-Commerce-Gallery/README.md

 ## Overview

-This project is a backend server built using Node.js and Express, designed for Vapo Store.
+This project is a backend server built using Node.js and Express for an E-Commerce Gallery.
 The backend provides various functionalities such as user authentication, product management, order processing, and file uploads, deployed on Vercel as a serverless function.

 ## Features